UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=IEMC40W75dA" target="_blank"><img src="http://img.youtube.com/vi/IEMC40W75dA/0.jpg" alt="IMAGE ALT TEXT HERE" width="480" height="360" border="10" /></a>
 </p>

-Visual Studio (Enterprise) has a useful feature that allows you to visualise your objects as a "Code Map".
+Visual Studio (Enterprise) has a useful feature that allows you to visualize your objects as a "Code Map".
 The Code Map for the `BodyParameter` class is shown below:

 <table>
    <tr>